TITLE 23: EDUCATION AND CULTURAL RESOURCES

 Section 1030.10 Institutions Required to Receive Approval

-3) Institutions that offer ten percent or more of course work, as measured by academic credits, for a degree program in a new geographic location, whether or not the institution was in existence prior to July 17, 1945; or
+C) Institutions currently authorized or currently recognized by the Board that offer degrees or instruction in a new geographic location, whether or not the institution was in existence prior to July 17, 1945; or

-3) Institutions that offer ten percent or more of course work, as measured by academic credits, for a degree program in a new geographic location, whether or not the institution was authorized to operate on August 14, 1961; or
+C) Institutions currently authorized or currently recognized by the Board that offer degrees or instruction in a new geographic location, whether or not the institution was authorized to operate on August 14, 1961; or

-4) Institutions that have terminated operation and subsequently wish to resume operation as degree-granting institutions, whether or not the former institution was authorized to operate on August 14, 1961.
+D) Institutions that have terminated operation and subsequently wish to resume operation as degree-granting institutions, whether or not the former institution was authorized to operate on August 14, 1961; or

 c) Exemption from Approval Requirements